How I Work in Therapy

 CBT is often used to help people with stress, anxiety, depression and trauma.

-Provider Status in Cognitive Process Therapy (CPT)
+Cognitive Process Therapy (CPT)

 CPT is a type of cognitive behavioral therapy that offers an effective and systemized step-by-step approach to treatment for those who have experienced a traumatic event and may have PTSD.